gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 ## How long does it take to start receiving Research (mining) credit?

 This depends on several factors.
-You must have some coins to begin with, some have started with as few as 100 coins, but the general recommendation now is around 5000.
-You must send a "beacon", this is how your information is populated into the Neural Network which controls payments, see [Mining setup](Mining-Setup "wikilink").
+You must have some coins to begin with, the general recommendation currently is around 5000 (at the time of writing this that would stake on average about once a month).
+You must send a "beacon", this is how your information is populated into the Network which controls payments, see [Mining setup](Mining-Setup "wikilink").
 You must have over 100 RAC on at least 1 whitelisted BOINC project before you can send a beacon to receive Research credit.
-After your CPID is in the Neural Network, all research credits you earn will accrue in a "savings account" for a rolling 14 day period.
+After your CPID is in the Network, all research credits you earn will accrue in a "savings account" for a rolling 14 day period.
 You have up to 2 full weeks to stake a block without losing any research credit earned.